Page Banner

 What is a measurable goal?

 A measurable goal is a reportable quantity or frequency that is provided as an outcome from implementation of a BMP.
 For example, for Minimum Control Measure 1, Public Education and Outreach, a BMP may be listed as educational “door hangers” to be distributed to residences of utility customers.
-The subsequent measurable goal would describe how many are distributed and when, (i.e. 8,000 door hangers in permit year 2).
+The subsequent measurable goal would describe how many are distributed, (i.e. 8,000 door hangers).
 Phase II MS4 operators will be expected to report measurable goals for each BMP in the annual reports.

 What are the fees for a Phase II MS4 Generic Permit?